 Another short drive from us is Insole Court.
 A Grade II listed Victorian gothic mansion on the Fairwater-Llandaff border, Insole Court is also open to the public free of charge.

 Though on a smaller scale to St Fagans, it too has well kept gardens, beautifully maintained interiors to explore, and function room facilities in the stables where activities for little ones are held.

-A few short years ago we were a mere hop and skip away from the chaotic activity of Cardiff city centre and Cardiff Bay.
-With baby and dog in tow, we now we seek more sedate pleasures.
-An amble around some agreeable gardens or a nose through some dusty books more than satisfies our middle-aged entertainment needs.
+A few short years ago we loved a short walk from Cardiff city centre and Cardiff Bay.
+With baby and dog now in tow, we now seek more sedate pleasures.
+Today an amble around some agreeable gardens or a nose through some dusty books more than satisfies our middle-aged entertainment needs.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.